-This is achieved through an annual availability charge for each parcel of rateable land entitled to receive the service [s496].
+This is achieved through the annual domestic waste management charge for each parcel of rateable land for which the service is available (refer section 496 of the Act).
 This mostly applies to land categorised "residential" but includes some land categorised business where the property contains a residential component and some non-rateable land with a residential component where a domestic waste service is requested.
-Every dwelling in a strata lot or company titled unit is to be taken as a separate parcel and levied a separate Domestic Waste Management Annual Availability Charge (DWMAAC) [S518A].
+In accordance with section 518A of the Act, every dwelling in a strata lot or company titled unit is to be taken as a separate parcel and levied a separate domestic waste management annual availability charge (DWMAAC).

-Similarly, the form of a charge may be expressed as the number of individual units or dwellings forming part of that assessment [s540].
-For example, a block of units with ten residential premises (flats, bedsits etc.) may be owned by one ratepayer subject to a single rates assessment but the DWMAAC charge would be for ten dwellings, that is ten DWMAAC's.
+The form of a charge may be expressed as the number of individual units or dwellings forming part of that assessment (refer section 540 of the Act).
+For example, a block of units with 10 residential premises (flats, bedsits etc.) may be owned by 1 ratepayer subject to a single rates assessment but the DWMAAC charge would be for 10 dwellings, that is 10 DWMAAC's.